-A few words of caution: Some students will have too many things they want to squeeze in here—perhaps you feel like you’ve just left so many crucial details out of your application.
-However, you should resist the temptation to use this essay as a “catch-all” for everything “not already reflected in your application.”
+A few words of caution: Some students will have too many things they want to squeeze into this essay.
+While you may feel like you’ve just left so many crucial details out of your application, you should resist the temptation to use this essay as a “catch-all” for everything “not already reflected in your application.”
 Note that the prompt asks you to share “something” not already included—not everything!
 This essay should be focused and cohesive, telling a story that proves you can succeed in college.

 If you truly feel that important information has been left out of your application, try to incorporate it into your activities section, other essays, or, if all else fails, the “additional information” section of the Common App.

 This essay turns the traditional leadership essay on its head.
 You want to first think on an abstract level, and explain the characteristics of a good follower, whether that’s diligence, humility, responsibility, integrity, or a related trait.
 If there are some more unusual characteristics you can think of, like punctuality, or situational awareness, feel free to drop those things in as well.
 You just want to make sure to support these definitions with examples from your own life.
 Think back to the things you committed yourself to in high school where you didn’t have a fancy title or position, but nevertheless felt devoted to the activity.

 Because you have 800 words to work with, you should make sure to have strong anecdotes and specific examples of “effective followership,” which will allow you to craft a narrative plotline.
 You want to primarily draw from your own experience, but if you know others whom you look up to for their effective followership, feel free to include those examples as inspirations to your own character.